 Managed types reports

-Choose the current link of a Objects (Diff) or Allocations (Diff) cell in the Memory Usage summary table.
+Choose the current link of an Objects (Diff) or Allocations (Diff) cell in the Memory Usage summary table.

 The top pane shows the count and size of the types in the snapshot, including the size of all objects that are referenced by the type (Inclusive Size).

-The Referenced Types tree displays the references that are held by the type selected in the upper pane.
+The Referenced Objects tree displays the references that are held by the type selected in the upper pane.

 To display the instances of a selected type in the upper pane, choose the icon.